Monday, 30 April 2018

 On our travels this week through Northland there was one day we spent with the other half's cousin Ali, she recommended we stop at this cafe in Kaeo (the small blue painted building to the right).
 Kaeo is a very small town that quite often floods when they have heavy rain up there but it's a very old settlement and mostly is occupied by farmers or fishing people.

 Named "The Mad Hatter's Cafe" this quirky little place is in Kaeo, in the far north of NZ.
 I like anything unusual or different to everyone else and they made a great coffee.
-This is the other half posing in the chair.
+This is B posing in the chair.

 Decorations on the walls show that odd can be good in a person.
 I would rather be known as weird because normal is boring in my humble opinion.